 # of utterances

-Avg# of videos per celebrity
+Avg # of videos per celebrity

 6 / 8 / 14

-Avg# of utterances per celebrity
+Avg # of utterances per celebrity

-Avg length of utterance(s)
+Avg length of utterances (in s)

 BASELINE MODEL